-Apart from converting between high and low you can also convert for oven to slow cooker and vice versa.
-This is extremely handy if you have a favourite oven dish that you wish to convert to slow cooker times.
+Besides converting between high and low, you can also convert the times for the oven to a slow cooker and vice versa.
+This is extremely handy if you have a favorite oven dish that you wish to convert to the slow cooker.

 Slow Cooker Timer Options

-Most modern slow cookers will have an inbuilt timer that you’re able to set so it will switch off or switch to keep warm when it’s finished cooking.
+Most modern slow cookers will have an inbuilt timer that you are able to set so it will switch off or switch to keep warm once the timer has expired.

-The way you set the slow cooker timer is different from model to model so because of this I will not go into detail on how you can set yours.
-It’s usually really basic and covered in the instruction manual for your device.
+The way you set the slow cooker timer is different from model to model, so because of this, I will not go into detail on how you can set yours.
+It is usually really basic and covered in the instruction manual for your appliance.

-You will also find that most slow cookers will switch to a keep warm setting once the time is up so if you’re running late your food won’t go cold by the time you get home.
+You will also find that most slow cookers will switch to a keep warm setting once the time is up, so if your running late, your food won’t go cold by the time you get home.

-Using a power point timer is a cost-effective way of having your slow cooker turn off once a certain amount of time has elapsed.
-This is a much better option for anyone who already has a slow cooker and doesn’t want to fork out money for a brand new one that has a timer inbuilt.
+Using a PowerPoint timer is a cost-effective way of having your slow cooker turn off once a certain amount of time has elapsed.
+This is a much better option if you already have a slow cooker, and you do not want to fork out money for a brand new one with a timer inbuilt.

-There are quite a few different types of powerpoint timers and personally I would recommend getting a digital version as the analog types can be a bit fiddly to set.
-Below is a picture of an analog outlet timer that you can use.
+There are quite a few different types of PowerPoint timers.
+Personally, I would recommend getting a digital version as the analog types can be a bit fiddly to set.
+There are smart device options available as well.

 Things to look out for

-As I mentioned a few times throughout this guide on slow cooker times there are a few things to look out for which I will briefly summarise below.
+As I mentioned a few times throughout this guide, there are a few things to look out for, which I will briefly summarize below.

-Cooking on high may result in a dish that isn’t as nice in flavour and texture.
+- Cooking on high may result in a dish that is not as good in flavor and texture.

-Try not to remove the lid too much as this will add to cooking time.
-Approx. 15 minutes every time someone opens it.
+- Try not to remove the lid too much as this will add to the cooking time.
+Approximately fifteen minutes every time someone opens it.

-If your slow cooker doesn’t keep warm after cooking, then be careful to ensure the food doesn’t sit at room temperature too long as this can cause food poisoning.
+- Make sure the food does not sit at room temperature too long as this can cause food poisoning.

-When converting between oven and a slow cooker it’s important to remember that an oven uses a dry heat whilst a slow cooker is sealed so moisture can’t escape.
+- When converting between an oven and a slow cooker, it is important to remember that an oven uses dry heat whilst a slow cooker is sealed so moisture can’t escape.

 There are plenty more slow cooker tips that will help you get the most out of your cooking.

 I hope this guide has been able to help you learn everything there is to know about slow cooker times.
-If you have some feedback, disagree with something I said or anything else then please don’t hesitate to leave a comment below.
+If you have some feedback, then please do not hesitate to leave a comment below.